josiahdavis/josiahdavis.github.io/_posts/2018-04-20-CS-lewis-on-giving-ourselves-to-god.md

 > I do not mean that each of us will necessarily be called to be a martyr or even an ascetic.
 That's as may be.
 For some (nobody knows which) the Christian life will include much leisure, many occupations we naturally like.
 But these will be received from God's hands.

 > Of course, I don't mean that I can therefore as they say "sit back."
 What God does for us, He does in us...
 We may never, this side of death drive the invader out of our territory, but we must be in the Resistance, not in the Vichy government.

-C.S.
-Lewis preached the sermon "On a Slip of the Tongue" in 1956.
-It was the last sermon he preached.
-I read it in the complication of his papers, The Weight of Glory.